BrandonPCollins/Project-3/README.md

 * Input validation, ensuring the player's guesses are within the grid board and preventing them from guessing the same position twice.

-* AI opponent which will randomly guess player ships
+* AI opponent which will randomly guess player ship locations.

-* Win/Loss tracking.
+* Win/Loss tracking at the conclusion of each game, numbering how many times the player has defeated or lost to the AI Aliens.

 * Loop to allow the player to play again upon game completion